daftcube/orbitlib/README.md

-# orbitlib
+# OrbitLib
-OrbitLib is a two-body orbital mechanics library for Roblox Luau.
+OrbitLib is the first public two-body Keplerian orbital mechanics library for Roblox Luau.

+Each code file has documentation using Luadoc-style header comments

+## License

+OrbitLib is published under GNU Affero General Public License v3.
+See the included [license](license.md) for terms and conditions of use.